Eri9898/Active-Directory-Installation-Configuration-and-Troubleshooting/README.md

 1. Go to resource group and create a new group.
 You can name the resource group “AD-Lab".
 Review and create.
 </p>
 <br />
 2. Next create the Domain Controller VM (Windows Server 2022).
 Go to virtual machines, name the virtual machine “DC-1”.
 Choose a location (and make sure your next VM, "Client-1" has the same one to prevent latency).
 Expand the list next to image and choose windows server 2022 and 2 CPUs.
 Create your Username and Password and save it!
-Configure the Windows Firewall to allow only necessary inbound traffic such as RDP, DNS, LDAP(S), and more.
-BLock anything that isn't necessary of course!
-Outbound rules should allow the same rules with the exception of RDP.
+Configure the Windows Firewall to allow only necessary inbound traffic such as RDP, DNS, LDAP/LDAPS, Kerberos, and SMB.
+Outbound rules can stay mostly open, with the exception of RDP.
 Review and create machine.
 </p>
 <br />
 </p>